The SSC Green Audit

 SSC's Certified Green Auditors

-We currently have 62 certified SSC Green Auditors across the United States and Canada.
+We currently have 63 certified SSC Green Auditors across the United States, Canada, and India.
 Note: If we don't have someone in your area, we can always send an auditor to your location.

 - Arizona: Lisa Barnard, Megha Varma